Pandoraviridae

-Pandoraviridae is a family of double-stranded DNA viruses that infect amoebae.
+Pandoraviridae is a proposed family of double-stranded DNA viruses that infect amoebae.
 There is only one genus in this family: Pandoravirus.
 Several species in this genus have been described, including Pandoravirus dulcis, Pandoravirus salinus and Pandoravirus yedoma.

 History

 The viruses were discovered in 2013.

 Description

 The viruses in this family are the second largest known virus (~1 micrometer) in capsid length, after Pithovirus (1.5 micrometer).
 Pandoravirus has the largest viral genome known, containing double-stranded DNA of 1.9 to 2.5 megabase pairs.

 Evolution

-These viruses appear to be related to the phycodnaviruses.
+These viruses may be related to the phycodnaviruses.